Street food of Chennai: Vada

 Vada [vəɽɑː] is a common term for many different types of savoury fried snacks from India.
 Different types of vadas can be described variously as fritters, doughnuts, or dumplings.
 Alternative names for this food include wada, vade, vadai, wadeh and bara.
 The various types of vadas are made from different ingredients, ranging from legumes (such as medu vada of South India) to potatoes (such as batata vada of West India).
 They are often eaten as breakfast or snack, and also used in other food preparations (such as dahi vada and vada pav).

 Bhaji

 A bhaji, bhajji or bajji, is a spicy Indian snack or entree dish similar to a fritter, with several variants.
 It is often served with chutney.

 Pakoda

 Pakodas are a kind of fritters and an all-time favorite snack in India.
 There are endless variations of pakodas.
 Mixed vegetable pakodas as the name suggests are made with a variety of vegetables.
-Pakodas are great as an appetizer or snack for any type of the gathering.
-They are perfect for a rainy day, and even more delicious paired with a cup of hot spicy chai.